Tecnology73/TecnoSteamClient/README.md

 ## Setup
 1. Run `npm install` OR `yarn`

+If you are working locally;

+2. Make sure you have followed the steps from [here](https://github.com/73cn0109y/TecnoSteam) to set your Laravel Passport Token

+3. Edit line 53 inside `src/Steam/index.js` and replace `[INSERT USERNAME HERE]` with your Steam Username or leave it blank.

 ## Run
-2. Run one of the following;
+1. Run one of the following;

     **DEVELOPMENT** - `npm run dev-server` OR `yarn dev-server`